 - Check the power supply cable to the monitor and that it’s properly connected to your PC as well.

 - Try disconnecting it and reconnecting it.

-- If that doesn’t work, try connecting a different monitor, that help to determine it’s the monitor’s fault, or rule it out.
+- If that doesn’t work, try connecting a different monitor, that helps to determine it’s the monitor’s fault, or rule it out.

-- For laptop users try to connect to a external display,
+- For laptop users try to connect to an external display,

 - Check it could be that your laptop is in sleep mode and is having trouble waking.
 To check that, shut it down completely and restart from cold.
 To do that, hold down the power button for 5 seconds and then press it again to start your PC.